-On February 19, 2013, MRP's shareholders approved the Share Incentive Plan ("SIP" or the "Plan") to grant shares and options to qualified employees, directors, officers and other qualified persons at an exercise price and vesting periods to be determined by the Compensation Committee of the Board of Directors.
-On April 12, 2013, the SEC resolved that the issuance of the 131,578,947 common shares under the Plan was exempt from registration requirements under section 10.2 of the SRC.
+On February 19, 2013, the MRP's shareholders approved the Share Incentive Plan ("SIP" or the "Plan") to grant shares and options to qualified employees, directors, officers and other qualified persons at an exercise price and vesting periods to be determined by the Compensation Committee of the Board of Directors.
+On April 12, 2013, the SEC resolved that the issuance of the 131,578,947 common shares under the Plan was exempt from registration requirements under section 10.2 of the Securities Regulation Code ("SRC").

-On June 21, 2013, MRP's shareholders approved the amendment of the SIP made in order to comply with the relevant provisions of Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited ("HKLR") since Melco, an affiliate of the Company, is listed on The Stock Exchange of Hong Kong Limited.
+On June 21, 2013, the MRP's shareholders approved the amendment of the SIP made in order to comply with the relevant provisions of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited ("HKLR") since Melco, an affiliate of the Company, was listed on Hong Kong Stock Exchange.
 The amendments include, but not limited to, additional provisions for compliance with HKLR requirements (i) when awards are granted to "connected persons" (as such term is defined under HKLR); and (ii) on restriction on timing of grant of awards.
 On June 24, 2013, additional 44,214,138 common shares were granted exemption from registration by the SEC under section 10.2 of the SRC.

-On May 18, 2015, the shareholders of MRP approved the further amendment of the SIP to remove HKLR compliance provisions as a result of the delisting of Melco from The Stock Exchange of Hong Kong Limited ("HKSE"), which was submitted to the SEC for approval.
+On May 18, 2015, the shareholders of the Company approved the further amendment of the SIP to remove HKLR compliance provisions as a result of the delisting of Melco from Hong Kong Stock Exchange, which was submitted to the SEC for approval.
 Prior to the said SEC approval, the SIP was again amended to reincorporate the HKLR compliance provisions following the consolidation of MRP into the group of Melco International as its subsidiary for accounting and listing rules purposes.
 The amendments were approved by MRP's shareholders on December 5, 2016 and by the SEC on March 14, 2017.